servo/servo/support/magicleap/gstreamer/README.md

 # Building the binary .tgz for magicleap gstreamer

-`mach` downloads prebuilt gstreamer libaries, which are built using this script.
+`mach` downloads prebuilt gstreamer libraries, which are built using this script.

 # Requirements
 - Magic Leap SDK >= 0.22.0 for MacOSX